mobily-enterprises/jsonreststores/README.md

 * When implementing `GET /bookings/`, you need to return the right `Content-Range` HTTP headers in your results
 * When implementing `GET /bookings/`, you also need to make sure you take into account any `Range` header set by the client, who might only want to receive a subset of the data
 * With `POST` and `PUT`, you need to make sure that data is validated against some kind of schema, and return the appropriate errors if it's not.
-* With `PUT`, you need to consider the HTTP headersd `If-match` and `If-none-match` to see if you can/should/must overwrite existing records
+* With `PUT`, you need to consider the HTTP headers `If-match` and `If-none-match` to see if you can//should//must overwrite existing records
 * You must remember to get your filters right: when implementing `GET /bookings/:bookingId/users/:userId`, you must make sure that you are making queries to the database without forgetting `:bookingId`.
 This sounds pretty obvious with only 2 stores, gets tricky when you have a few dozens.
 * Don't forget about URL format validation: you need to make sure that anything submitted by the user is sanitised etc.
 * You need to create database indexes the right way, so that searches are not slow.